baizidkhan/baizidkhan/README.md

 Programmers don’t burn out on hard work, they burn out on change-with-the-wind directives and not ‘shipping

-Skills: DevOps / Java / JS / C / HTML / CSS
+Skills : DevOps / Java / JS / C / CSS / HTML